Call for Carwyn Jones to intervene on hospital changes

 Changes being planned by Betsi Cadwaladr Health Board would mean babies from north Wales have to go to a hospital in the north-west of England if they need specialist intensive care.

-At question time in the Senedd on Tuesday, Plaid Cymru leader Leanne Wood said health professionals, politicians and the public opposed the removal of high level neonatal care from north Wales.'Over-reliant'
+At question time in the Senedd on Tuesday, Plaid Cymru leader Leanne Wood said health professionals, politicians and the public opposed the removal of high level neonatal care from north Wales.

 It would result in Welsh government funding being spent on the English NHS, something "which cannot be a decision for the local health board alone", she said.